 You can do the exact same thing we just did in excel on paper.
 Sometimes money can be more real when you have to write everything down instead of just typing it onto the computer.
-Check out: Are you detached from your money to learn about this.
 Paper and pen is also great if you want to keep your list out in front of you for motivation.

 Today we are lucky enough to have endless options on the internet that can help you track everything and do the math for you!
 There are apps, online and offline software, calculators and more.
 Below is just a small portion of the options that are available.

 Mint – Mint has added some great tools to help you manage and plan for your future.

 Quicken – I use quicken and have since 1998 because I like having control over my data.
 The nice part of using the software is that it also allows you to create a budget and debt payoff plan right in the software.
 This way when you record payments while balancing your checkbook it is automatically updated all in one location.
 There is no need to head to another site to manage your debt payoff.